aaronalonsotorrens/Project-4-medication-tracker/README.md

 Only authenticated users can:

-    View the medication list.
+    View their own medication list.

     Add, update, or delete medications and side effects.

 Only superusers/admins can:

-    View and sort by username.
+    View all medications from all users and sort by username. date or medication.

     Access the admin dashboard.